Table of Contents

-Collagen is somewhat unique in that it is produced by the body’s cells, but actually primarily exists outside of the cells.
-Collagen is produced in sections inside of the cells, then is assembled outside of the cells in parts, but can also be obtained from outside sources.
+Collagen is somewhat unique in that it is produced by the body’s cells but actually primarily exists outside of the cells.
+Collagen is produced in sections inside of the cells, then is assembled outside of the cells in parts, but it can also be obtained from outside sources.

 Exogenous collagen is collagen that is made outside of the body, then ingested.
 Exogenous collagen normally comes from animal sources, as plants do not produce collagen.
 While plants can produce nutrients that are important for promoting endogenous collagen production, these nutrients are not collagen itself.